I don’t admit this to many people, but the CFO at my last job told me I was unemployable a few months before I quit.

 - And how I record me doing a task for my team, like sending a client invoice!

-Click here to get Screencast and install it … you’ll have more uses for recording videos than you think you do.
+Click here to get Loom and install it … you’ll have more uses for recording videos than you think you do.
+I’ve also used ScreenCast in the past for this, if you want options! 🙂

 I was CONSTANTLY losing time looking up hex codes, the business EIN, templates, etc.